anenadic/2021-03-16-ttt-ssi-online/FEEDBACK.md

 - Good pace
 - I liked the use of breakout rooms for exercises, easier to share ideas in a small group
 - great effort for time-keeping
 -  Idea of using concept maps to collaborate on development of new material
 -  Pace was good, and with interesting content.
 I was interesting to learn how people learn!
 -  time management & focus was very good
 -  positive learning environment concept interesting, pace and timing very good
 -  Good pace, Really liked the focus on evidence based teaching methods
 -  Good content and super friendly people.
 Like the breakout rooms a lot
 -  Peer-to-peer feedback as a driver of improvement of teaching skills
 -  Very useful to have random breakout rooms.
 Much easier and nicer than in live/off-line workshops (no need to move around ;-)
--Lovely atmosphere and great content.
+- Lovely atmosphere and great content.
 Especially learning about "cognitive load" and "Mindset" was important for me.
--Well adpated to online, and really good to use the breakout groups+1+1 -breakout rooms work well and reduce performance pressure somewhat+1+1+1 -great to have lots of interactive exercises+1+1
+- Well adpated to online, and really good to use the breakout groups+1+1+1
+- breakout rooms work well and reduce performance pressure somewhat+1+1+1+1
+- great to have lots of interactive exercises+1+1+1
+- afternoon was better because of more exercises rather than just watching slides

 ## What can be improved?
 What was confusing?
 Needs more explanation?
 - more clarity on what to do in break out rooms, e.g. if we have 15 minutes, is it 5 minutes to do work and 10 mins to discuss or the other way around?